 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.

-Red Chili Jam (super easy recipe)
+Red Chili Jam (easy recipe)

 Ingredients

-For the red chile jam:
+For the red chili jam:

 - 5 garlic cloves